uimix-editor/uimix/packages/docs/guide/index.md

 A variant that triggered by the `:hover` pseudo-class will be added.
 You can change the selectors/media queries in the **Conditions** panel.

+To change the style of the variant, select a content element of the variant and click the **Style** tab in the side bar.

 <img srcset="./images/create-variant.png 2x" />

 ## Compile to JS